luxfi/docs/docs/reference/luxd/c-chain/api.md

 ---
 id: api
-tags: [C-Chain, Contract Chain, LuxGo APIs]
+tags: [C-Chain, Contract Chain, Luxd APIs]
-description: This page is an overview of the C-Chain API associated with LuxGo.
+description: This page is an overview of the C-Chain API associated with Luxd.
 sidebar_label: API
 pagination_label: C-Chain API
 ---